 As Project Coordinator, MEF will lead WP1 “Project Management” and will be responsible for the overall management of the activities, including the financial and administrative coordination.
 Furthermore, MEF will also coordinate WP8 “Ethics requirements” ensuring the project alignment to ethical standards.
 MEF will also lead a use case (Task 4.2 Use Case 1: Ethically Responsible Big Open Data) which foresees the ETAPAS framework testing and the creation of a knowhow procedure for publishing Open Data in an ethical way.
 As the other partners, MEF will contribute to the dissemination and communication activities of the project.

-PwC will be WP3 and WP7 leader and will cover the role of Technical Director of the ETAPAS project.
-In WP3 PwC will guarantee the correct implementation of the activities and, in particular, will contribute in the definition of a set of indicators to evaluate the social and ethical consequences entailed by the adoption of DTs in the Public Administrations and will provide measurement guidelines to tailor the indicators and metrics to the use case perimeter.
-In WP7, PwC thanks to its worldwide network and ability to reach European and international markets will have a central role in the deployment of the dissemination, communication and exploitation strategies of the ETAPAS project.
-Finally, PwC will support the activities in WP6 for the RDT validation and, as contributor, will supervise the ethical principles and legal framework definition in WP2, as well as the ETAPAS prototype development in WP5.
+Intellera Consulting will be WP3 and WP7 leader and will cover the role of Technical Director of the ETAPAS project.
+In WP3 we will guarantee the correct implementation of the activities and, in particular, will contribute in the definition of a set of indicators to evaluate the social and ethical consequences entailed by the adoption of DTs in the Public Administrations and will provide measurement guidelines to tailor the indicators and metrics to the use case perimeter.
+In WP7, thanks to our network and ability to reach European and international markets will have a central role in the deployment of the dissemination, communication and exploitation strategies of the ETAPAS project.
+Finally, we will support the activities in WP6 for the RDT validation and, as contributor, will supervise the ethical principles and legal framework definition in WP2, as well as the ETAPAS prototype development in WP5.

 founded in 2016 and currently employs +60 individuals in 4 offices, headquartered in Copenhagen.
 2021.AI is an enterprise AI company that uses intelligence technology to solve business challenges across industries and sectors.
 2021.AI’s Grace AI platform offers organizations of all sizes a functional and scalable AI solution to match their needs.
 We have an experienced, in-house software development and develops teams skilled in AI operations and applications.
 Our data science team works alongside an organization’s data journey from early model development, to deployment, and through the production life cycle.
 With Grace, organizations are provided with the most comprehensive AI governance and are guaranteed a secure platform with fair algorithms, traceable data, and explainable models.